ProverProject/prover-enterprise-public/doc/API.md

 does The Software remove files in the upload directory.
 Management of files in the upload directory is OUT OF SCOPE.
 Period!

 All verify jobs are queued and executed asynchronously in background.
-Listing a job returns a unique "token" which should be used to receive the status of the particular job.
+When a job is queued, SHA-256 hash of the file is calculated and returned.
+Status of the particular job may be requested using the file hash.

 ### Parameters (list a job)